Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Introduction

 For a positive constant $\alpha$, we consider Gaussian prior measure $\mu^{0} = \mathcal{N}(0,\mathcal{C}^{\alpha})$.
 Firstly, we consider the following problem

 where $m := \mathcal{T}u$.
 Then the prior measure for $m$ obviously is $\mathcal{N}(0,\mathcal{T}\mathcal{C}^{\alpha}\mathcal{T}^{*})$.
 Concerning this problem, the forward operator and the covariance operator of the noise are all the identity operator $I$.
 Hence, the posterior contraction rates of the problem (\ref{S15}) seems can be obtained by the ideas developed for the diagonal case.
 However, the operator $\mathcal{T}$ appears in the prior probability measure, which makes difficult to derive estimations of the corresponding eigenvalues.
-By constructing an artificial prior probability measure with similar regularity properties as for the prior probability measure, we can construct maximum likelihood-based estimate for the regularity index and prove the optimal contraction rates for (\ref{S15}) up to a slowly varying term and an arbitrarily small constant.
-At last, we transform the results for problem (\ref{S15}) to the original problem (\ref{S14}) which can be achieved by employing the method developed in \cite{Salomond2018B}.
+By constructing an artificial prior probability measure with similar regularity properties as for the prior probability measure, we can construct maximum likelihood-based estimate for the regularity index and prove the optimal contraction rates for (\ref{S15}) up to a slowly varying term.
+More specifically, we introduce ``self-similar'' condition to ensure an upper bound of the regularity index calculated by data, which seems necessary for estimating various quantities, i.e., differences of conditional mean estimates for problem (\ref{S15}) and the artificial diagonal problem.
+With these estimates, we can obtain nearly optimal contraction rate for problem (\ref{S15}) based on the results of artificial diagonal problem.
+Details are shown in Lemma \ref{lemmaUpDownEst1}, Subsection \ref{tranSection} and the proof of Theorem \ref{converTheo2}.
+At last, we transform the results of problem (\ref{S15}) to original problem (\ref{S14}) which can be achieved by employing the method developed in \cite{Salomond2018B}.

 The outline of this paper is as follows.
 In Section \ref{BasicSetting}, we provide a brief introduction about Hilbert scales and give some essential assumptions about the covariance operators of the prior and noise probability measure.
-In Section \ref{PosteriorCon}, we exhibit two auxiliary problems.
-Relying on detailed analysis about the two auxiliary problems, we prove the posterior consistency of our original problem.
+In Section \ref{PosteriorCon}, for illustrating the ideas clearly, we present our main results without proofs.
 In Section \ref{ExampleSection}, two examples are given, which illustrate the usefulness of our results.
+In Section \ref{NumSection}, we provide some numerical results of Example 1 given in Section \ref{ExampleSection}, which illustrate the effectiveness of the proposed method.
 In Section \ref{ConSection}, we provide a brief summary and outlook.
-At last, the proofs of some auxiliary lemmas and properties are collected in Section \ref{proofSection}.
+In Section \ref{proofSection}, we collect all of the proof details.

-\section{Basic settings and Assumptions}
+\section{Basic settings and assumptions}

 In this section we present basic settings and show some important assumptions made in this paper.
 For the reader's convenience, let us provide an explanation for some frequently used notations firstly.